tlakomy/appsync-cdk-course-beta/lessonPlan.md

 **Refactor a CDK stack and change Lambda function architecture to ARM**

-Description: _Our CDK stack code is getting rather repetetive.
-In this quick lesson we're going to refactor it a little bit and introduce a new architecture for our Lamdbda function - [a recently announced ARM support.](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/)_
+Description: _Our CDK stack code is getting rather repetitive.
+In this quick lesson, we're going to refactor it a little bit and introduce a new architecture for our Lambda function - [a recently announced ARM support.](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/)_

 Steps: